-People who live in states with restrictive laws are still accessing at-home abortion pills by using creative options like mail forwarding services, driving across state borders, or using General Delivery addresses.
+People who live in states with restrictive laws are still accessing at-home abortion pills by using creative options like mail forwarding, driving across state borders, or using General Delivery addresses.

 Examples of how this has worked:

 People use mail forwarding as one way to access abortion pills.
 They use a telemedicine service in another state and have the pills mailed to a friend's address or rent a virtual mailbox address in that state.
-Then, they ask their friend or the service to forward the package to their home.
+Then, they ask their friend or the service to forward the package to their home address.
 It takes about one week to get the pills this way.
-The $45-55 it costs is often much less than the gas to drive to another state.
-It saves on taking off from work or finding babysitting.
+The $10-55 it costs is often much less than the gas to drive to another state.
+It saves on taking time off from work or finding babysitting.
 Since the pills are recommended for up to 11 or 12 weeks from the last period, there is often time.
-Here is an example of how one person did this.
+Here are examples of how two people did this.

 EXAMPLE ONE: ASKED A FRIEND IN ANOTHER STATE FOR HELP

 FIRST: She checked our map of states.
 She found a state that has telehealth abortion services where she had a trusted friend.
 She chose New York because she had a good friend there.

 SECOND: She checked our Guide to find a telehealth abortion service in New York.